jameslamb/dot-files/README.md

-# dot_files
+# dot-files

 This repo holds my dot files, inspired by [Jess Frazelle](https://github.com/jessfraz/dotfiles).

 Keeping things here so it's easy to get up and running with my favorite weird aliases in new environments.

-**contact: jaylamb20@gmail.com**